FC Santa Claus: Third edition of the club (2021–present)

 It was announced FC Santa Claus would be re-launched in the Finnish national system, for the 2021 season.
 The new re-launch would be headed by the youth club, FC Santa Claus Juniorit, which had continued to operate, and would revert to the Rovaniemi logo.
 They re-entered in the sixth tier Vitonen.
 In their debut match in the sixth tier, after their re-formation, they defeated Kolarin Kontio 4–2.
 They finished bottom of the table in their return season in 2021.
-After two seasons in the sixth tier, they were promoted to the fifth tier of Finnish football, Nelonen.
+After two seasons in the sixth tier, they were promoted to the fifth tier of Finnish football, Nelonen (which later became the sixth tier, following the introduction of a new professional second-tier).
+At the end of the 2025 season, the club finished second in the Nelonen, initially not earning promotion, however, first place finishers Kainuun Ärjy declined the promotion, allowing FC Santa Claus to be promoted to the Kolmonen.

 Seasons

 The following includes the historical season results for FC Santa Claus: